top of page

 The Act of Remembrance

-Every year on 28 April, people around the world pause to mourn the dead and fight for the living.
+On 28 April each year, International Workers’ Memorial Day calls us to mourn the dead and fight for the living.

 Near the foreshore where the colony’s first steam-driven flour mill began turning in 1815 signalling the birth of Australia’s industrial era — Memory Lines by Ingrid Skirka stands in quiet tribute to the countless workers whose effort, skill and lives helped build the City of Sydney.
 Its sweeping steel arcs suggest the invisible threads that link generations of working people — from factory hands and seafarers to teachers, nurses, builders, clerks, miners, tradespeople and more — while its circular form speaks to the cycle of work, life, and loss.
 Here, in a place shaped by industry, we honour not only the work they did, but the lives that were taken in its making.